 Bank of Italy indicated in its press release that it will carefully monitor how issuers and acquirers comply with their migration plans, given the importance of strengthening the security of online card payments / preventing fraud.

-Should you have any questions about the above, please do not hesitate to contact one of the members of the Bird & Bird global payments team.
+Should you have any questions about the above, please do not hesitate to contact one of the lawyers of the Bird & Bird global payments team.

 Please feel free to forward our Payments mailings onto interested colleagues and contacts.
 Anyone is welcome to sign up to the mailing by clicking the link below.